albar965/albar965.github.io/littlenavmap.md

 [![Little Navmap](assets/images/Tipp_FSMagazin_D_Neu_2014_50.png)](https://www.facebook.com/FSMAGAZIN/posts/1349379408450042)

-## Version 2.2.4 Features
+## Version 2.4.4 Features

 * *Little Navmap* is a **free** open source flight planner, navigation tool, moving map, airport search and airport information system.
 * Supported platforms: **Windows 7/8/10, macOS \(10.10 or newer only\) and Linux \(64 bit only\)**.
 * Support for **Flight Simulator X, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and
   X-Plane 11 \(64 bit\)**.
-* Comes with the following user interface languages: **Dutch, Brazilian Portuguese, French, Spanish, Italian and German** (Spanish and Italian being work in progress).
+* Comes with the following user interface languages: **Brazilian Portuguese, French, Italian and German** (Spanish and Dutch are based on older _Little Navmap_ versions).
 * All is based on flight simulator stock or add-on data, no third party data needed.
 All stock and add-on airports are loaded in a few minutes.
 * **Navigation data can be updated from [Navigraph](http://www.navigraph.com/).
 A cycle 1801 database